 - 53. Staff shall be reimbursed for any expenses incurred in performance of their College duties (including travel and subsistence costs, necessary business entertaining and small items of expenditure on consumables) in line with the Travel and Subsistence Policy and provided that: - a.
-They were necessarily or appropriately incurred on College business - Value for money is obtained - The most efficient, practical options have been used for travel and accommodation - d.
+They were necessarily or appropriately incurred on College business - b.
+Value for money is obtained - c.
+The most efficient, practical options have been used for travel and accommodation - d.
 The expenses have been authorised by the employee's line manager or more senior person. - 54.
 Senior managers and Corporation members' expenses shall be authorised as follows: - a.
-For the Principal: by the Chair or, in his/her absence, the Vice Chairs - b.
+For the Principal: by the Chair or, in his/her absence, the Vice Chair(s) or the Chair of F&GP - b.
 For other members of the Senior Management Team: by the Principal or, in his absence (the Vice Principal Corporate Services) (in which case the Vice Principal Corporate Services' expenses shall be authorised by the Chair or Vice Chair) - c.
 For the Chair: by the Principal - d.
-For the Vice Chair(s) and all other members of the Corporation: by the Principal - e.
-The expenses of the Chair, Principal, Vice Chair and governors, together with the expenses incurred by designated senior post holders shall be report to the Audit Committee annually for the retrospective review. - 55.
+For the Vice Chair(s) and all other members of the Corporation: by the Head of Governance - e.
+The expenses of the Chair, Principal, Vice Chair and governors, together with the expenses incurred by designated senior post holders shall be reported to the Audit and Risk Committee annually for a retrospective review. - 55.
 Staff shall not benefit personally from travel on College business or from the use of College cars.
 For instance, promotional offers by travel organisations must be used for the benefit of the College.